TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Preface/Index.rst

 This tutorial is written for TYPO3 integrators and developers.
 It requires a basic understanding of HTML, CSS and JavaScript.
-Readers should have some exposure to TYPO3 and it's administrative interface (the *backend*) prior to following this documentation.
+Readers should have some exposure to TYPO3 and its administrative interface (the *backend*) prior to following this documentation.
 This tutorial does not require any software programming experience.